All Episodes

 So here's the affidavit again, right?

-So here's uh the and and each of them was doing this stuff.
+So here, here's the, and each of them was doing this stuff.

 Let's go through like one of them just for the LOLs, right?

-So, okay, so we're talking about the the benefits, what they are, right?
+So, okay, so we're talking about the benefits, what they are, right?

 I need my NYS pros with the DL ASAP is 150.

-And then based on my training experience investigation case of date, I believe that GMPR was asking to purchase stolen identities of New York residents, including driver license numbers, and that skyscraper was setting the price at 150 per stolen identity.
+And then based on my training experience, investigation of the case today, I believe that Gene Pierre was asking to purchase stolen identities of New York residents, including driver license numbers, and that skyscraper was setting the price at $150 per stolen identity.

 The last message from skyscraper appears to be the address of a virtual currency wallet to accept payment.

-Okay, and then later that day, skyscraper sent GMPR the name, date of birth, search security number, address, phone number, and email address, and driver license number of a New York resident, victim one.
+And then later that day, skyscraper sent Gen Pierre the name, date of birth, social security number, address, phone number, and email address, and driver license number of a New York resident, Victim 1.

-Okay, and then New York uh State Department of Labor records showed that unemployment insurance claim was then filed that same day honor about October 7th, 2020.
+And then New York State Department of Labor records show that unemployment insurance claim was then filed that same day on or about October 7th, 2020, in Victim 1's name.

-The application listed victims one's true name, date of birth, and social care number, but listed a certain address on Nostrand Avenue in Brooklyn, New York.
+The application listed Victims 1's true name, date of birth, and social security number, but listed a certain address on Nostrand Avenue in Brooklyn, New York, the Nostran Avenue address as Victim One's mailing address.

 Y'all want me to pull up this address on here on Google?